Photo:

 Where else can you dive with sharks, touch tropical creatures, groom goats, visit twin polar bears and enjoy a live animal theater show?
 Not only is the Point Defiance Zoo & Aquarium (PDZA) the only combined zoo and aquarium in the Pacific Northwest but it’s also a botanical garden and host to many unique hands-on and up-close experiences.

-I recently visited the zoo to see all the newest features, and am excited to share all the experiences and exhibits that families won’t want to miss!
+I recently visited the zoo to see the newest features, and am excited to share all the experiences and exhibits that families won’t want to miss!

 What’s new at the Point Defiance Zoo & Aquarium?

 The Arctic Tundra’s polar bear exhibit sat empty for about a year before welcoming polar bear twins, Laerke and Astra, from the Detroit Zoo in 2023.
-Visit during a Polar Bear Keeper Chat (11:45 a.m. daily) to learn more fun facts about these playful but fierce bears.
+Visit during a Polar Bear Keeper Chat (1:30 p.m. daily) to learn more fun facts about these playful but fierce bears.

 More to explore at the Pacific Seas Aquarium

 As if one aquarium wasn’t enough, don’t miss the wonders within the Pacific Seas Aquarium.
-A hammerhead shark and large spotted eagle rays steal the show in the Baja Bay warm-water habitat right when you enter.
+Large spotted eagle rays steal the show in the Baja Bay warm-water habitat right when you enter.
 As you descend into the depths of the aquarium, the “Shimmer” light installation (just one of the many incredible art pieces at PDZA) playfully invites you to advance to the next exhibit.
 Several jellyfish exhibits — including one of the only two jelly globes in the country — await.
 The colorful lights on the swirling jellies are entrancing and the continuous water flowing over the globe offers a fun sensory experience.

 Several more tanks give insight into our local waters’ habitats without having to dive into the chilly waters ourselves.
 The kelp forest and giant Pacific octopus are some of our favorites.